minio/docs/source/administration/bucket-replication/server-side-replication-resynchronize-remote.rst

 Resynchronization requires the healthy source deployment have an existing replication configuration for the unhealthy target bucket.
 Additionally, resynchronization only applies to those replication rules created with the :ref:`existing object replication <minio-replication-behavior-existing-objects>` option.

-- Use :mc-cmd:`mc admin bucket remote ls` to review the configured remote targets on the healthy source bucket.
-- Use :mc:`mc replicate ls` to review the configured replication rules on the healthy source bucket.
+Use :mc:`mc replicate ls` to review the configured replication rules and targets for the healthy source bucket.

 Replication Requires Matching Object Encryption Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~